Boldklubben Frem

 Boldklubben Frem (also known as Frem, BK Frem or BK Frem Copenhagen) is a Danish sports club based in the Valby-Sydhavnen area of Copenhagen.
 It is best known for its semi-professional football team and its youth academy.
 Since its foundation in 1886, Frem has won the Danish Championships six times and the Danish Cup twice.
-Until the disastrous bankruptcy in 1993, Frem had played in the top division all but six seasons.
+Until bankruptcy in 1993, Frem had played in the top division in all but six seasons.
 After the bankruptcy the club fought its way back to the top of Danish football, but in 2010 it went bankrupt again and was demoted to the Copenhagen Series—the fifth tier in the Danish league system.
-After two back to back promotions, the club now participates in the Danish 2nd Division, the third tier.
+After two consecutive promotions, the club now participates in the Danish 3rd Division, the fourth tier.

 The club also has a youth and amateur football branch, as well as a cricket team.
 It is also involved in the running of the KIES sports boarding school.